"""This file contains various helper functions for craterpy"""

 """

-# Create a local azimuthal equidistant projection for the crater
+# Build a local azimuthal equidistant projection centered on the crater,

 # Generate the buffer in the local, flat projection